 Know how to populate tables with data.

-Understand the basics of SQL syntax so you can write queries against your database.
+Understand the basics of SQL syntax to write queries against your database.

 Understand what privileges exist within MySQL so you can assign them appropriately.